HWR-llc/Streeter-Phelps_F2PY/README.md

     gfortran -c str_phps_main.f95
     gfortran -o str_phps str_phps_main.o str_phps_mod.o

 Each line is a separate command (so hit return after each one!).
 The first two lines compile the module file and the main file, respectively.
 The last line links the files together creating the executable str_phps.
 Note, the file extension will depend on your operating system.
-To run the model in Windows type `str_phps.exe`, and to run the model in Linux/Mac type CHECK THIS`./str_phps`.
+To run the model in Windows type `str_phps.exe`, and to run the model in Linux/Mac type `./str_phps`.
 Your Terminal/Command Prompt will show the model results, and it will look something like this:

 ![Fortran Screen View](https://farm5.staticflickr.com/4847/45234508854_8f38f2e825_b.jpg)